Back to Knowledge Hub

 The Stakes Are Higher

-• NYC's chatbot gave illegal advice to business owners
+• NYC's chatbot provided illegal business guidance

 Regulatory Requirements

-The EU AI Act requires:
+The EU AI Act mandates:

 • High-risk AI systems: Comprehensive testing for accuracy, robustness, and safety